diyscif/diyscif/scif-thesis.md

 surveillance camera is transmitted over an external data uplink to the ZoneMinder system, which is made accessible inside the SCIF over the shielded data uplink.

+Every effort is taken to keep wiring inside the SCIF unit as much as possible.
+For all control lines where running outside the SCIF unit is unavoidable, like those of the shield moniotring system and the access control system, lines are FIPS-AES encrypted from end-to-end and fed through rigid conduit.
+This eliminates interception of usable information or leakage from improperly shielded cables.

 Refrigerant lines for the AC unit are fed through purpose-built pipe penetrations as specified in [_section